Clinical-Genomics/genmod/docs/commands/score-compounds.md

 This module performs ranking of compound variants.

+> [!WARNING]
+> Ranking of compound variants is only done for the the first family in the VCF.

 During the ranking of these compounds the rank score might be modified in place.
 See `genmod/score_variants/compound_scorer.py:L248`.